2018 Tamil Nadu protests for Kaveri water sharing: Reactions

-The farmers in Tamil Nadu state have found themselves buried in the banks of the Kaveri river as they were not able to receive sufficient water which is necessary for farming.
+The farmers in Tamil Nadu state buried themselves in the banks of the Kaveri river as they were not able to receive sufficient water which is necessary for farming.
 The farmers also demanded to establish the Cauvery Management Board to solve the water crisis.

 On 7 April, the DMK chief M.K Stalin led the protests from Trichi to recover the Cauvery water sharing rights from Karnataka.
 On 11 April, the PMK followed and proceeded a rail strike and harthal from morning to evening.

 The home matches of the Chennai Super Kings in the 2018 IPL season are under threat following the Cauvery river dispute and about 4000 security personnel were deployed in wake of the homecoming match for CSK against the Kolkata Knight Riders on 10 April 2018 at the M. A. Chidambaram Stadium.
 Amidst the IPL boycott threat over the Cauvery water controversy, the fans came in huge crowd to welcome and support the Chennai Super Kings team in the home soil during the clash against KKR.
 During the 8th over of the contest between CSK and KKR, few spectators who were inside the Chepauk Stadium threw shoes near the boundary line which fell close to Ravindra Jadeja who was fielding near the boundary rope.

 Madras high court issued a notice to BCCI after a PIL was filed seeking stay on IPL.
 The IPL chief, Rajiv Shukla earlier announced that the IPL matches would proceed in Chennai as usual and ordered the security officials to provide extra security for the upcoming IPL matches which are to be held in Chennai.